A Mathematical Dashboard for the Analysis of Italian COVID-19 Epidemic Data: Abstract

 \section{Abstract}

-{A data analysis of the COVID-19 epidemic is proposed on the basis of the dashboard publicly accessible at \url{https://www.epimox.polimi.it} that focuses on the characterization of the first and second epidemic outbreaks in Italy.
-The scope of this tool, which provides an immediate appreciation of the past epidemic development together with its current trends, is to foster a deeper interpretation of available data as well as to provide a hint on the near future evolution of the most relevant epidemic indicators.}
+{\LD{An analysis} of the COVID-19 epidemic is proposed on the basis of the \LD{{\it epiMOX}} dashboard (publicly accessible at \url{https://www.epimox.polimi.it}) that deals with data of the epidemic trends and outbreaks in Italy from late February 2020.
+Our analysis provides an immediate appreciation of the past epidemic development, together with its current trends by fostering a deeper interpretation of available data through several critical epidemic indicators.
+In addition, we complement the {\it epiMOX} dashboard with a predictive tool based on an epidemiological compartmental model, named SUIHTER, for the forecast on the near future epidemic evolution.}